madisonMaxm/Eth-price-get-check-notify/README.md

-# Eth-price-get-check-notify
+# cryptocurrency-price-check-notify

-For those of us not using GDAX to invest/ trade ETH, this script serves to automate the process of checking prices and remove the need to obsessively manually check.
+This script serves to automate the the process of price checking any currencies listed on coinmarketcap.com.
+An exchange API is not used, as some currencies may be found on one popular exchange but not another.

-After setting user parameters in the .config file, you will be notified in your email when the price of ETH reaches your set limit.
+After setting user parameters in the .config file, you will be notified in your email when the price of your cryptocurrency of interest falls outside of your set range.